State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 Form 500 is the general income tax return form for all Georgia residents.

-Form 500-ES - Estimated Quarterly Tax Payment
+Form 500-ES - Estimated Quarterly Tax Return

 Form 500-ES contains an estimated tax worksheet and a voucher for mailing quarterly estimated income tax payments.